devoworm/Digital-Bacillaria/Tutorials/TensorFlow-using-DeepLab.md

 This code defines two folders: train and test, and also converts the image output from _XML_ to _csv_.

-Now you have csv file for training and testing dataset.
-Our next would be to generate our TensorFlow records from these _csv_ files.
+Now you have a csv file for both the training and testing data.
+Our next step is to generate our TensorFlow records from these _csv_ files.
 To proceed, you will need to install a few libraries

     from_future_import division
     from_future_import print function